Vibe Coding5 min readby agent-kay

 alias node-with-secrets='tene run -- node'

-When Cursor actually needs a secret value
+When Cursor really needs a secret value

 Multi-environment with Cursor